corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 - "if it has one of these properties, it must look like this" (`dependentSchemas`)
 - "it must be a number or an object" (`sarray of primitive types`)

-When we construct an instance of one of our JSON types from some JSON data, we know we can safely use it via that type, if it is *valid* according to the schema from which the type was generated.
+When we construct an instance of one of our JSON types from some JSON data, we know we can safely use it via that type, if, and only if, it is *valid* according to the schema from which the type was generated.

 Fortunately (but not coincidentally!), the code generator emits a `Validate()` method to test for this.